Phalcode/gamevault-docs/docs/server-docs/websockets.md

 ## Security

-Each user is assigned a randomly generated Socket Secret that they can retrieve at `/api/users/me`.
-This secret must be included in the headers (X-Socket-Secret) of every subsequent Socket.IO Handshake request to the server.
+Each user is assigned a randomly generated API-Key, which they can retrieve at `/api/users/me`.
+This api-key must be included in the headers (X-Api-Key) of every subsequent Socket.IO Handshake request to the server.